Interviewing, Hiring, Training, and Optimizing the Integration of a Health Coach

 - How to build a practice centered around patient readiness.

-- Discover a first-of-its-kind resource that we’ve built to help you streamline the process of integrating a health coach into your practice.
+- Discover a first-of-its-kind resource we’ve built to help you streamline the process of integrating a health coach into your practice.
 (Kara updated the ebook mentioned in this episode to her Therapeutic Partnerships Roadmap Course.)

 Where to Find a Health Coach?